Frequently Asked Questions

 - confine resources to rooms to restrict sharing.
 If sharing is essential, we will clean resources before transferring.

-- confine eating of lunch to the classroom
+- confine eating of lunch to the classroom (only Early Year and Year 1 will use the dining room)

 - stagger outdoor play time to prevent ‘bubbles’ from mixing.